Unofficial Slimming World vegan tagine – a Moroccan tagine recipe

 Toss regularly using a wooden spoon.

-Note that there are 2 batches of vegetables: 1st batch are those which take longer time to cook, 2nd batch are those which are easily cooked
+Note that there are 2 batches of vegetables: the 1st batch is those which take a longer time to cook, the 2nd batch is those which are easily cooked

-For best quality, serve your vegan traditional Moroccan tagine hot immediately when cooked.
+For the best quality, serve your vegan traditional Moroccan tagine hot immediately when cooked.

 bulbs of garlic with seperate cloves on wooden table